In honor of Migraine Awareness Month Patients Rising University presented a video tele-townhall

 Do you suffer from migraine or severe headaches?
-Join us!

 Roughly 28 million migraine sufferers in the United States are women.
 Migraine is one of the leading health problems affecting women today.
 This is why we want to talk to a variety of women, across generations who are living with migraine.

-We will hear the stories of these women as they share what they have endured living with a chronic and debilitating condition that has had no new treatments developed specifically for migraine in more than two decades.
+You will hear the stories of these women as they share what they have endured living with a chronic and debilitating condition that has had no new treatments developed specifically for migraine in more than two decades.
 Many are getting by and many more remain undiagnosed.
 They often find themselves living at a diminished capacity in every facet of their life – including missing important occasions with family and friends, regularly calling in sick to work, and suffering through the social stigma and rejection often perpetuated by their inability to function.

 Our goal is to shine a light on the decades of pain and generations of experience these women represent through discussion and sharing around the unmet medical needs they have endured, the stigma and isolation they have suffered, and the hope they all share about the innovation finally emerging on their behalf.